 Each vial contains 100 ml of a 10x concentrated washing liquid.
 To prepare the working liquid, mix the contents of the vial with 900 ml of distilled water.

 Each vial with calibrator liquid contains 1.3 ml of Human-IgE in horse serum with 0.01 percent proclin 300.
 IgE concentrations specified above have been calibrated against the international standard of WHO 2nd IRP 75/502.
 Store at temperatures between 2-8 °C. Ready to use.

 Specific IgE control serum:

-Each vial contains 1.3 ml of Human-IgE in horse serum and 0.01 percent ProClin 300.
-The permitted sector for the specific IgE control serum can be found in the certificate of analysis enclosed in this kit.
+Each vial contains 1.3 ml of Human-IgE in horse serum and 0.01 percent proclin 300.
+The permitted range for the specific IgE control serum can be found in the certificate of analysis enclosed in this kit.
 This control serum is only to be used as a calibration control with the Nexgen Four Allergy test.
 Ready to use.

 Anti-IgE biotin conjugate: